 Last night the Ah Ha Moment for me was hearing people talking about how they wanted to help the organization and were volunteering.
 The moment it clicked was when someone offered to go to the area colleges and art schools to talk about ASMP.

 I realized that many of my colleagues were having the same trouble with volunteering as they do with talking to clients about work.
-They are more than willing to help out and really would if asked, but that is the problem.
+Of course, they are more than willing to help and would if asked, but that is the problem.

-By the way when I am speaking to those groups I am representing ASMP.
-I am also representing every other group I am a member of like NPPA, Roswell Presbyterian Church, Atlanta Press Club and many other hats I wear.
-You see ASMP is doing a great deal.
+By the way, when speaking to those groups, I represent ASMP.
+I also represent every other group I am a member of, like NPPA, Roswell Presbyterian Church, Atlanta Press Club, and many hats I wear.
+So you see, ASMP is doing a great deal.
 Just see what our members are already doing.

-We as members are acting on behalf of the organization informally all the time.
-This is how new members will decide to join or not based on how they see us conduct ourselves.
-Many people join organizations because they are impressed with the members or they stay away saying they are just hypocrites.
+As members, we act on behalf of the organization informally all the time.
+Member’s actions are how new members will decide to join or not based on how they see us conduct ourselves.
+Many people join organizations because they are impressed with the members or stay away, saying they are just hypocrites.

-Now I am not sure we see that when we ask a client if there is anything we can do to help we are often creating another problem.
-Sure there are times that if you have a good relationship already with a client that they may be able to tell you something, but the reality is most of the time they would have to stop and think about their needs and then think about your abilities.
+Now I am not sure we see that we often create another problem when we ask a client if there is anything we can do to help.
+Sure there are times that if you have a good relationship already with a client, they may be able to tell you something, but the reality is most of the time, they would have to stop and think about their needs and then think about your abilities.

 It is the same thing as someone coming to your house offering to help you.
 Often they would be embarrassed to let you see the inside of their house and then for them to know how YOU can help.

-Lets take a problem situation like a family has just had a loved one seriously hurt in some accident and they are now in the hospital.
-Calling the family and saying is there anything I can do is not as effective as offering them some specific services that you can do for them.
+Let’s take a problem situation: a family has just had a loved one seriously hurt in an accident and is now in the hospital.
+Calling the family and asking if there is anything I can do is not as effective as offering them some specific services that you can do for them.